momomo/momomo.com.platform.Nanotime/README.md

 Our code just calibrates the two and allows you to map `System.nanoTime()` to one based on a sane origin, usually `EPOC` something we as humans can make sense of.

+Note, **recalibration** by default occurs every **60 minutes** but you may pass a value of your choice to trigger a recalibration how often you'd like and even turn it off completely by passing a null value to the constructor of `Nano.setInstance( new Nanotime(...) )`, but there is *nothing to suggest* a recalibration is required unless the *underlying system specification* differs drastically during runtime.

+The only difference that might occur is that the diff between `System.currentTimeMillis() - System.nanoTime()` will increase or decrease depending on *changing system specification* and/or load.
+To ensure a proper behaviour always we recalibrate every now and then to ensure we stay within proper bounds.

 #### Maven dependency available on maven central (search.maven.org)
 ##### Dependency
 ```